 Because they do not have an undercoat they only need to be bathed once every 3 weeks as their skin is less protected, and they require specialized shampoo and conditioner to keep their hair in tip-top condition.
 Both the Maltese and the Maltipoo also suffer with tear staining, which is an unsightly stain below their eyes, and the gathering of liquid often looks slimy and gritty.
 This may be less obvious in a darker colored Maltipoo, but it is easy to be seen on the white Malteses and Maltipoos.
 Regularly wiping with tear-stain prevention wipes can help to alleviate the stains.

 The Maltese, if he is a show dog, requires serious grooming to keep his long and silky coat glowing and presentable.
-His owner must invest a significant amount of time every day to ensure that there are no tangles and split ends do not occur.
+While the Maltese doesn’t shed much, Maltese owners must invest a significant amount of time every day to ensure that there are no tangles and split ends do not occur.

 The Maltese, being a purebred dog, costs on average $1,000 whereas the Maltipoo costs on average, $800.
 That might seem a lot of money for such a small dog, but the great thing is they eat far less than your average pooch, and everything is bought in miniature so you save more money compared to, say, an English Mastiff!

 As the Maltipoo is the pup of the Maltese it is fair to say that these breeds are very similar in both appearance, temperance and most other characteristics.
 The Maltese is a purebred dog, whereas the Maltipoo is a mixed-breed dog and not yet recognized as a breed in his own right.